TheLartians/EasyIterator/README.md

 }
 ```

-Algorithms that have an end state can also be definied by returning a the state in the `advance()` method.
+Algorithms that have an end state can also be defined by returning a the state in the `advance()` method.
 If the initial state can also be undefined, the iterator should define a `bool init()` method and inherit from `easy_iterator::InitializedIterable`.
 The code below shows an alternative `range` implementation.

 ```cpp
 template <class T> struct RangeIterator: public easy_iterator::InitializedIterable {